ButterCMS/nextjs-starter-buttercms/README.md

-# :warning::warning: Note: You probably don't want this repo! :warning::warning:
+# :warning::warning: Note: You probably don't want this branch! :warning::warning:

-This repo is a **one-off feature branch** for a tailored version of the starter to be included in the Next.JS examples repository.
+This branch is a **one-off feature branch** for a tailored version of the starter to be included in the Next.JS examples repository.
 This branch should never be merged into master!

 If you're looking to download the ButterCMS Next.JS starter